sobeit-the-one/gyges/INSTALL.md

 ## Troubleshooting

-### If ggwave packages won't install:
+### If GGWave binaries are not available:
 - The code will automatically fall back to a simple FSK encoder
-- This works but is slower and less robust than ggwave
+- FSK works but is slower and less robust than GGWave
-- For best results, try `ggwave-wheels` first as it's the most compatible
+- To enable GGWave, build the binaries from source (see `bin/README.md`)

 ### If pyaudio won't install:
 - Try `sounddevice` instead: `pip install sounddevice`